haddocking/haddocking.github.io/education/HADDOCK-local-tutorial/index.md

 remove resn HOH<br>
 </a>

-This structure consists of two chains, L and H, with overlapping residue numnbering.
+This structure consists of two chains, L and H, with overlapping residue numbering.
 Turn on the sequence in PyMol (under the Display menu) and find out what is the last residue number of the first chain L. We need this information to know by how much we should shift the numbering of the second chain.

 Save the molecule as a PDB file: